eyedeekay/sam-forwarder/README.md

 that point).
 Configuring timeouts and the like.
 In order to do this, some of the existing flags should also be aliased to be more familiar and netcat-like.

-I want it to be able to use poorly formed ini files, in order to accomodate the use of INI-like labels.
-For now, my workaround is to comment out the labels until I deal with this.
-Basically I just want it to ignore the lables and treat the whole thing as flat.
-Alternatively I guess I could just have it start a multiple forwarders, one-per-label, without losing features.

 I want it to be able to save ini files based on the settings used for a running forwarder.
 Should be easy, I just need to decide how I want to do it.
 Also to focus a bit more.